antofic/GraphCodable/Docs/UserGuide.md

   ``func deserializeType( from:[UInt8] ) -> Any.Type``

-  Having this functionality, **the need to keep a repository of the decoding types vanishes**, because the bytes describing the type can be stored during encoding and retrieved during decoding.
+  With this functionality **the need to keep a repository of the decoding types vanishes** because the bytes describing the type can be stored during encoding and retrieved during decoding.
 Then you can:
   ```swift
   // 1) construct the type from its bytes description
   let type = deserializeType( from: bytes )